Search

 Benefits

 Alongside your salary of £40,224, Defence Science and Technology Laboratory contributes £11,652 towards you being a member of the Civil Service Defined Benefit Pension scheme.
-Find out what benefits a Civil Service Pension provides.
+Find out what benefits a Civil Service Pension provides (opens in a new window).

 Benefits